Learn what it means, comparisons to other types of commerce, and why it's the future for eCommerce businesses.

 In the early 00s, traditional eCommerce platforms were created to help retail businesses open new digital channels.
 This new frontier for businesses was a challenge, resulting in platforms making opinionated decisions on behalf of businesses.

 At Commerce.js, we are building commerce infrastructure for the next generation of businesses that demand control and flexibility over their commerce.
-Our infrastructure (not platform) is built to accomodate and scale with the complex nature of modern businesses, supporting open integrations, custom logic, specific workflows, and today's customer's expectations.
+Our infrastructure is built to accomodate and scale with the complex nature of modern businesses, supporting open integrations, custom logic, specific workflows, and today's customer's expectations.

 Evaluating the benefits and capabilities of a headless commerce solution can be difficult.
 Every business has different reasons to move away from an all-in-one, monolithic approach to commerce.
 We created HeadlessCommerce.org to help business builders configure a best-of-breed stack using API driven services.